simonsolnes/website-old2/README.md

 This is because only ASCII characters can innterrupt the flow of URL parsing, such as `:`, `?`, `space` or `\\n`.

 The URI spesification with its percent encoding, optional stuff and several edge-cases, was a lot more complicated to implement than the HTTP spec.
-Using parser combinators made the process structured, than just trying to parse by hand.
 IRIs are very easy to support.
 First decode as UTF-8 and then parse URL as a string rather than `[u8]`.

 Since this requires seeking over the text twice, my first implementation skips the first step